woossi0/suite/docs/usermanual/source/cartography/ysld/reference/filters.rst

      - Default value
    * - ``<attribute>``
      - Yes
      - That to which something is going to be compared.
+Typically an **attribute name**.
+May be case sensitive.
      - N/A
    * - ``<operator>``
      - Yes